4th execution caps state's series

 "We're here for support of all the other inmates," Robinson-Johnson said.
 "This is solidarity for them."

-On the other side of the patrol-car divider, J.C.
+On the other side of the issue, J.C.
 Kirkland of Sherrill loudly proclaimed his support of the death penalty for Williams.
-Kirkland was the only pro-death protester at the prison gates Thursday.

-He said he was there in support of his friend.
-When Williams escaped prison, he threatened by phone to kill that friend's grandchildren, Kirkland said.
+The sole pro-death penalty protester, Kirkland said he was there in support of his friend.
+When Williams escaped prison, he threatened by phone to kill that friend's grandchildren, he said.

 "He doesn't know I'm here," Kirkland said, speaking of his friend.
 "I've got a jacket in my truck and water in my truck.
 I'm here to stay until it's done."